-Being Black author angel Kyodo williams speaks about the evolution of diversity in American Buddhism and her work to promote inclusivity in Buddhism across communities When Being Black came out in 2000, I was chagrined by what I had done.
-I realized that, out of my love and appreciation for the dharma, I issued this […]
+When Being Black came out in 2000, I was chagrined by what I had done.
+Being Black author angel Kyodo Williams speaks about the evolution of diversity in American Buddhism and her work to promote inclusivity in Buddhism across communities

 An Interview With angel Kyodo williams Zen teacher, activist, and author of Being Black: Zen and the Art of Living with Fearlessness and Grace angel Kyodo williams says we can […]

 Because these stories are fairly random, right?
 I got born this time to these people in this culture in this society.
 And I would have been someone different had I taken up the stories of another time, another set of parents, another region, another culture, another side of the country, speaking another language.
 So how much really of that is you?
 So why don’t we start choosing the stories that we’re going to take on?
 Why don’t we choose the stories that most enable and empower us to meet the fullness of our role and responsibilities as the energetic force that supports life and thriving and creativity?